 Alison Lester is one of Australia's most popular and bestselling creators of children's books.

-She has won many awards, including the 2016 Dromkeen award for outstanding achievement in the creation of Children's and young adult literature, 2005 Children's Book Council of Australia (CBCA) Picture Book of the Year Award for Are We There Yet?
+She has won many awards, including the 2016 Dromkeen award for outstanding achievement in the creation of Children's and young adult literature, the 2005 Children's Book Council of Australia (CBCA) Picture Book of the Year Award for Are We There Yet?
 A Journey Around Australia.

 Other CBCA awards include: